koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_19_img1.md

-# The image in slide 19 of lecture 12 is an octagonal diagram with a blue diamond shape at the center, containing the text:
+# Slide 19 of Lecture 12 contains information about The image in slide 19 of lecture 12 is an octagonal diagram with a blue diamond shape at the center, containing the text:

 - "R/3" in large white letters.
 - Below it are the words "Client / Server" and "ABAP/4" in smaller white letters, stacked vertically.